Joint Transmit and Pinching Beamforming Optimization in Pinching Antenna-Assisted Symbiotic Radio Systems: Introduction

 \subsection{Organization and Notations}

 The structure of the paper is as follows.
 Section II describes the PASS-assisted SR system and formulates the sum-rate maximization problem.
 Section III introduces the equivalent reformulation of the original problem and proposes a GD-based joint beamforming framework.
-Section IV presents the proposed SCA-PSO algorithm.
-Simulation results and concluding remarks are provided in Sections V and VI, respectively.
+Section IV presents the proposed SCA-PSO algorithm for joint transmit and pinching beamforming, designed to further enhance system performance.
+Section V provides numerical results that validate the convergence behavior and demonstrate the performance advantages of the proposed framework and algorithms.
+The concluding remarks are provided in Section VI.